-The Community may need to give consideration to the sustainability of the opening and closing regime at the church, ably managed by two local residents at present, and to review some of the options detailed in this summary towards the shortfall against annualised maintenance costs, addressing the risk of necessary repairs wanting for funds in future seasons.
-CCT will need to provide a walk around guide and additional notice board signage for visitors early in 2020.
+The Community may need to give consideration to the sustainability of the opening and closing regime at the church, and to review some of the options detailed in this summary towards the shortfall against annualised maintenance costs, addressing the risk of necessary repairs wanting for funds in future seasons.

-The wall safe has attracted attention from thieves in recent months and as a result review of means for emptying the safe and providing associated signage would be beneficial.
+The wall safe has attracted attention from thieves in the past and as a result review of means for emptying the safe and providing associated signage would be beneficial.
 A supply of Christmas cards and a sponsor for the Christmas Memory Tree might also help develop useful income against maintenance liability.